pypy/pypy.org/posts/2022/12/pypy-alive.rst

 ``x`` gets a range ``[0, MAXINT]`` assigned.
 With this information we could for example remove a check ``x + 10 < 0`` completely, because it can never be true.

-The bounds information is very useful for optimization, but the analysis of the bounds is also a source of bugs in the JIT, because the reasoning is often subtle and easy to get wrong in corner cases.
+The bounds information is useful for optimization, but the analysis of the bounds is also a source of bugs in the JIT, because the reasoning is often subtle and easy to get wrong in corner cases.
 We already use a number of testing techniques to try to make sure that it is correct.
 A simple one is `property-based testing`_ using Hypothesis_ on the operations on bounds.
-Even though Hypothesis is totally fantastic, it unfortunately does not catch absolutely all the bugs even if we'd like it too, as we'll see in the next section.
+Even though Hypothesis is fantastic, it unfortunately does not catch absolutely all the bugs even if we'd like it too, as we'll see in the next section.